Roles

 | Badge | Admin when the role has the Settings access feature, User otherwise.
 Quick read of the role's reach. |

-| ⎘ Copy | Duplicates the role: pre-fills the edit panel with all grants of the source role; the Name field is empty for the user to choose a new one; the description gets (copy) appended. |
+| ⎘ Copy | Duplicates the role: pre-fills the edit panel with all grants of the source role; the Name field is empty for the operator to choose a new one; the description gets (copy) appended. |

 | 🗑 Delete | Removes the role after confirmation.
 Users assigned to it lose every permission until reassigned. |

 Click any card to open the Edit panel below the list.
-Use + New Role at the top right to create a new role from scratch.
+Use + New Role at the top right to create a role from scratch.

-Identity
+Identity (always visible)

 | Field | Description |